NanaKwakyex/NanaKwakyex/README.md

 # 💫 About Me:
 Hi, I am Nana Kwakye, a dedicated software development professional with a strong foundation in modern web technologies and cloud<br>solutions.
 With experience in automating processes and enhancing data management efficiency, I have successfully led projects<br>that leverage Python, JavaScript, AWS, and Agile methodologies.
-Currently holding a Bachelor of Science in Information Technology, I am<br>eager to tackle new challenges and contribute to innovative solutions.<br><br>I am currently working on a web page for a bussiness called<br>"Sister's Hairbraiding" and a Customer Churn Data Project.<br><br>
+Currently holding a Bachelor of Science in Information Technology, I am<br>eager to tackle new challenges and contribute to innovative solutions.<br><br>I am currently working on a web page for a business called<br>"Sister's Hairbraiding" and a Movie Recommendation Spring Project.<br><br>

 ## 🌐 Socials: